mnlazs/game/README.md

 clock = pygame.time.Clock()
 ```

-4.The draw_text function is defined, which will be used later to draw text on the screen.
+4. The draw_text function is defined, which will be used later to draw text on the screen.
 ```
 def draw_text(surface, text, size, x, y):
     font = pygame.font.SysFont("games", size)